-Huskies are some of the most popular pets on the planet — but how long can you expect them to go on being your best friend?
+Huskies are some of the most popular pets on the planet, and certainly some of the most majestic — but how long can you expect them to go on being your best friend?

 What’s the average husky lifespan?